Mark Morris Dance Center: Construction

-Inspiration for the center derived from the company's time in Belgium, from 1988 to 1991, where it was the resident company at the Théâtre de La Monnaie in Brussels.
+Inspiration for the center was derived from the company's time in Belgium, from 1988 to 1991, where it was the resident company at the Théâtre de La Monnaie in Brussels.
 Here, Morris created some of his largest works including L’Allegro, il Penseroso ed il Moderato, and The Hard Nut.

 In 1998, the Mark Morris Dance Group purchased a derelict building on the corner of Flatbush and Lafayette Avenues in Fort Greene, Brooklyn, located just one block west from the Brooklyn Academy of Music.
 The goal was not only to house the company, but also to build a public facility for dance.
 A $7.4 million capital campaign was launched to build the center, and donations were received from both public and private sources.
-The architectural firm Beyer Blinder Belle Architects and Planners, led by architect Fred Bland, designed the building – the dancer's dressing rooms, Morris’ personal office, and the staff's offices were placed together on the same floor to maintain a sense of unity and family.
+The architectural firm Beyer Blinder Belle Architects and Planners, led by architect Fred Bland, designed the building.
+The dancer's dressing rooms, Morris’ personal office, and the staff's offices were placed together on the same floor to maintain a sense of unity and family.
 Construction broke ground in 1999, and the center was completed in September 2001.
 The staff moved in during March 2001, and dancers began rehearsals in July.
 When first built, the dance center occupied the top three floors of the building – more than 18, 0 sqft of space.
 It consisted of three column-free dance studios with wood-sprung floors, full-length mirrors, and sound systems.
 The main studio on the top floor, known as the largest unobstructed dance studio in New York City, measured 3,600 square-feet (60’ by 60’) and was envisioned to be equipped one day with theatrical lighting and retractable seating to accommodate everything from casual showings to formal concerts.

 Expansion of the Mark Morris Dance Center is separated into phases, from the formal outfitting of the main studio on the 5th floor, now named the James & Martha Duffy Performance Space, in 2004 to the addition of the first two floors to the layout of the dance center in 2005 and 2008.

 In 2004, the James & Martha Duffy Performance Space was fully outfitted to include a 140-seat theater.
 The fully equipped theater often holds public performances of Morris’ work, and is also rented by non-profit organizations at a subsidized rate.
 The venue consists of 28’ by 40’ danceable space with wings and crossover, and a velour house curtain.
 The premiere public performances at the Duffy Performance Space were given by the Mark Morris Dance Group in January 2007.
 Other major performances that have happened in this space include: